FHFA Announces Rescission of Enterprise Upfront Fees Based on Debt-To-Income Ratio

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of California to supplement state, tribal and local recovery efforts in areas affected by severe winter storms, straight-line winds, flooding, landslides, and mudslides from February 21, 2023 through July 10, 2023.
+FEMA has issued a Major Disaster Declaration for the state of Alabama to supplement state, tribal and local recovery efforts in areas affected by severe storms, straight-line winds, and tornadoes from March 24-27, 2023.
 The following areas have been approved for assistance:

 Public Assistance: